Rated 4.9/5 by verified buyers

 • Monthly Inspection: Visual check of system components by trained staff

-• Component Testing: Fusible links, detection devices, and control equipment
+• Component Testing: Detectors, releasing devices, and control equipment checked for correct operation

-• Agent Verification: Check quantity and pressure of stored agent
+• Agent Verification: Check quantity and expellant cartridge pressure of the stored agent

 • System Recharge: Complete recharge after any discharge